 When a client trades a CFD using direct market access, the CFD provider instantaneously places a corresponding order in the direct market.
 This hedges the CFD provider’s exposure.
 The order placed by the CFD provider in the direct market mirrors the price, volume and instructions of the CFD.
 This order appears as an individual entry on the order books of the ECN or exchange.

 There are several advantages to trading with direct market access.
 The advantages are especially tangible for active traders.
 DMA may also benefit investors with substantial trades.
-Many brokers require a minimum account size for DMA access.
+Many brokers require a minimum account size for DMA trading access.

 Every financial transaction has associated costs.
 DMA trading entails lower costs.
 Direct market access is technology-driven, which eliminates manual intervention.
 There is no market maker, giving traders using DMA anonymity in the market.
 The broker acts as an agent, using technology that lowers the associated trading costs.

-DMA systems provide both participants in the market with access to extended pricing data.
+DMA trading systems provide both participants in the market with access to extended pricing data.
 Traders are often able to view data from several global exchanges and ECNs.
 This improves their ability to assess market liquidity.

 Opening and closing auctions on exchanges are an important feature of stock trading.
 Liquidity becomes elevated during auctions.
 DMA allows traders to participate in these auctions.
 They may provide profitable trading opportunities, however there is also the possibility of losses occurring whilst trading auctions.